 - If you Stream with Vimeo, click the [CC] icon on the left to open the Auto closed captions panel.

 Closed captions will be disabled by default.
 Click the toggle switch to enable automatic captions for your stream.

 The total stream time remaining displayed on this page indicates how long you can have automatic captions active for the duration of your paid membership.
 The amount granted to you will be refreshed upon membership renewal.

-Example: This happened with a Premium user streaming an event with an auto cc enabled and the event streamed for 3 hours 58 minutes 39 seconds.
-But rather than stop their captions mid-stream at 2 hours Vimeo allowed the user to continue showing auto cc for the duration of that particular stream.
+Example: This happened with our Premium and Advanced users streaming an event with Auto CC enabled and the event streamed for 3 hours 58 minutes 39 seconds.
+But rather than stop their captions mid-stream at 2 hours Vimeo allowed the user to continue showing Auto CC for the duration of that particular stream.

 Enhanced speech detection

-Below the time remaining indicator is the Enhanced speech detection field, where you can enter up to 50 words, separated by commas, that otherwise may not be automatically detected such as people’s names, your business name, or technical jargon that will be spoken during your event.
+Below the language dropdown menu is the Enhanced speech detection field, where you can enter up to 50 words, separated by commas, that otherwise may not be automatically detected such as people’s names, your business name, or technical jargon that will be spoken during your event.
 They will populate below the field for easy tracking.

 ⚠️Note: Captions will not appear on the low-res preview player on the live preview page.
 To view your event with captions, open the event’s page on vimeo.com or your embedded player.